papalotis/ft-fsd-path-planning/README.md

 ## Previous versions of the algorithm

-The algorithm is tagged with the following tags:
+Alternate versions of the algorithm are available as git tags:

 - `color-dependent` - The algorithm needs color information to work.
 This version was used in the 2021/22 season.
 - `summer-23` - The algorithm can work without color information.
 This version was used in the 2022/23 season.